+ = Applicable toward general education degree requirements

 WI = Writing intensive course

 Introduces individuals and issues representing western philosophy.
-Students are also introduced to topic areas covered in depth in other courses of fered by the department.
-Can be taken concurrently with other courses in philosophy.
+Students are also introduced to topic areas covered in-depth in other courses offered by the department.

-Designed to strengthen a student's ability to analyze and evaluate arguments, to recognize fallacious arguments, and to work with formal systems of inductive and deductive reasoning.
+Designed to strengthen a student's ability to analyze and evaluate arguments.

 Philosophical analysis of social processes as well as an attempt to develop the criteria for judging political institutions.
 Individuals such as Plato, Aristotle, Aquinas, Hobbes, Locke, Mill, and Marx may be considered.

 +PHIL 217.
 History of Ancient Philosophy • 3 credits

 Introduces the history of western philosophy by examining the positions of, among others, the Pre-Socratics, Plato and Aristotle.
 Course is a study of philosophical thought characteristic of the period 600 B.C.E. to 400 C.E.

 +PHIL 302.
 Peace and Justice Seminar • 3 credits

 Coordinated by faculty from theology, philosophy and sometimes by an instructor from another field.
 The course is part of the interdisciplinary minor in justice and peace.
 Research project required.
 Prerequisites: JPS 101.